FlutterFlow/flutterflow-docs/docs/auth/intro.md

 Under "Android Configuration," select the google-services.json you just downloaded

-Under "IOS Configuration," selects the GoogleService-Info.plist you just downloaded screenshot
+Under "IOS Configuration," select the GoogleService-Info.plist you just downloaded screenshot

 Congratulations, you just set up Firebase in your FlutterFlow project!